nonblocking/mashroom/packages/plugin-packages/mashroom-portal-remote-messaging-app/README.md

-# Mashroom Portal Demo Remote Messaging App
+# Mashroom Portal Remote Messaging App

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Integration Platform for Microfrontends**.

-Adds a demo portal app (SPA) to demonstrate the remote messaging capabilities.
+Adds a portal app (SPA) to test the remote messaging capabilities.
 This app requires the _mashroom-messaging_ and _mashroom-websocket_ plugins to be installed.

 ## Usage